 Top 3 Tips for How to Help Your Loved One in Treatment

 The good news is that addiction can be overcome, and a healthy life awaits those who are able to do it.
 A Better Today is dedicated to helping families find their way back to a happy normalcy again.
 The best possible chance that your loved one has to finding their way through that addiction is the support of their family and friends.
 Here are a few ways you can help.

 It feels good to have your loved one in recovery, but the healing efforts can’t stop there.
 Your involvement in their recovery is crucial to their success.
 Being removed from a familiar situation can be challenging for someone going into recovery as it can be uncomfortable and distressing which may cause feelings of resentment and irritation.
 Having patience, love, and an open heart during this time is essential.

 When someone we love has an addiction, our endeavor to take care of them, or save them, engulfs all of our energy.
 We often find that friends and family members of the addicted individual have neglected themselves and that they need to heal as well.
 While your loved one is getting the help they need, you need to get the help you need.
 Recovery will include counseling and therapy.
 While you should be involved in family therapy and group counseling with your loved one, consider a personal therapist as well.

 It’s hard to help someone with something you don’t understand.
 Commit some time to learning about the disease of addiction; therapy and support groups can help you to understand what is going on.
 The more you know, the easier it will be to stick to boundaries, forgive your loved one, and ultimately heal yourself and your family.

-A Better Today is here to help your family get through this confusing and difficult time.
+A Better Today is here to help your family take the first step in getting through this confusing and difficult time.
 We understand that the addicted person is not the only one deeply affected by the disease.
-Our comprehensive services can help you too.
-Give us a call today.
+There are many services to help you too.
+Give us a call today and we will connect you to a treatment center that is right for your loved one.
 We’re ready to help.